skatejs/skatejs/README.md

-### AMD

-An anonymous AMD module is defined, if supported.

-### CommonJS

-A CommonJS module is exported, if supported.

-### Global

-If you're still skating old school, we've got you covered.
-Just make sure it's included on the page and you can access it via `window.skate`.
+### UMD (AMD / CommonJS)

+UMD files are located in `lib/`.
+Simply import `lib/skate.js` and use it as normal.

 ### ES6 Modules

 The Skate source is written using [ES6 modules](http://www.2ality.com/2014/09/es6-modules-final.html).
 If you're using a transpilation method, then you can `import skate from 'src/skate';` and use it in your projects as you would any ES6 module.

+### Global

-Otherwise, the `dist` directory contains the compiled ES5 source.
+If you're still skating old school the `dist` directory contains the compiled ES5 source.
+The compiled source does not use a module loader; everything will just work.
+Access Skate as a global with `skate`.